Yorkshire Coastliner: York City Sightseeing

 Upon the buyout of original franchise operators Top Line Travel in 2008, Yorkshire Coastliner run the York franchise of international tour bus company City Sightseeing.
 Services are operated by a fleet of Alexander Dennis Enviro400 open-top double-deck vehicles branded in City Sightseeing's red livery.

 In 2014, the fleet used on York's sightseeing tours were converted to electric drivetrains by Magtec.
 This has been regarded to be the first time a double-decker bus had been converted to electric in the world.
 However in 2020, these vehicles were replaced for ones that are diesel-operated.

+Services

 As of January 2025, the services operated and respective brands are: